Risk Warning: Your Capital is at Risk.

-Essentially, trading iron ore is a bet on a resurging Chinese economy.
+Trading iron ore may also be considered a bet on a surging Chinese economy.

 In response to its surging growth and mounting pollution problems, Chinese officials have begun cracking down on mining.
 These developments have the potential to be very positive for iron ore prices.

 Demand for iron ore in steel production remains strong in China even as domestic sources of supply diminish.

 Trading iron ore is a way to bet on a weak US dollar and higher inflation.

 Iron ore is priced in US dollars, so the performance of the American economy can impact its price.
 The US Federal Reserve Bank has kept interest rates low and the US dollar weak for many years.

 US central bankers are likely to continue these policies to support consumer borrowing and spending.
 These conditions are likely to be very beneficial for commodity prices.